HiMyNameIsGarch/ImageProcessingLib/README.md

 # Image Processing

 ## Brightness
 The brightness operation increases or decreases the brightness of an image.
-The operation takes an

 #### Brightness correction (value: 1 with 35)

 <div style="display: flex;">
     <div style="width: 50%; text-align: center;">
         <p>Before</p>